dylanjones784/Markdown-Guide/BestPractiseGuide.md

 The main methods that help prevent an abuse of insecure design practice are:

-- Clients should be locally authenticated on each request to minimise latency and reduce the coupling between services.
+- Clients should be locally authenticated on each request to lower latency and reduce the coupling between services.

 - Each Rest CALL is stateless and should check whether the caller is authorised to perform said actiod on that resource.